kmedya-dev/app/README.md

 # Install Python dependencies
 pip install beautifulsoup4 lxml

-# Create the Cordova project
+# Navigate to the Cordova project directory
-cordova create cordova_project com.example.erudabrowser "Eruda Browser"

-# Add the Android platform
 cd cordova_project

+# Add the Android platform (if not already added)
 cordova platform add android

-# Copy web assets
+# Copy web assets from the root www/ directory to the Cordova project's www/ directory
 cp -r ../www/* www/

 # Build the APK